 Sometimes the heart fails after years of struggling to function as it deals with other chronic conditions, like diabetes.
 Other times, people are born with structural issues, or develop electrical problems with their heart’s current.
 Let’s look at the many reasons that a heart can stop pumping efficiently:

-When you have a heart attack, your heart’s supply of oxygen gets reduced or cut off entirely.
+When you have a heart attack, your heart’s supply of blood and oxygen gets reduced or cut off entirely.
 This can quickly cause permanent damage to your heart.
 The more severe the heart attack, the greater the harm.
 The damaged parts of your heart no longer work, and that can interfere with your heart’s ability to contract, so it no longer pumps enough blood to the rest of your body.

 Blood pressure (BP) is a measure of the force your heart exerts to move your blood through your body.
 Certain conditions, such as diabetes and coronary artery disease (CAD), can damage arteries and veins, making them less elastic and less able to keep blood moving, which raises BP levels.
 That's because your heart tries to make up the difference by pumping harder.
 That extra force can not only cause more damage to the vessels, it can harm the heart muscle itself, causing the tissue to grow larger and stiffen.
 Over time, such stiffness makes it impossible for your heart to relax fully after each beat—and that means too little blood flows into your left ventricle to be pumped out.